melt-umn/melt-website/silver/concepts/implicit-monads/index.md

 ```
 Our rewriting will translate this into an equation equivalent to the original equation from above, which always gives a result, success or failure.

+The implementation described in this page is based on our SLE paper [Monadification of attribute grammars](https://doi.org/10.1145/3426425.3426941).

+We have started to make use of monadification in our software (such as in [this pull request](https://github.com/melt-umn/ableC/pull/176#issuecomment-731640092)).
+We plan to continue to use it to reduce boilerplate.

 ## Monads